devlive-community/view-shadcn-ui/docs/components/2024.1.2/select.md

-        ['label', 'The label of the option', 'String', '-'], ['value', 'The value of the option', 'Any', '-'], ['disabled', 'Whether the option is disabled', 'Boolean', 'false'], ]">
+        ['label', 'The label of the option', 'String', '-'], ['value', 'The value of the option', 'Any', '-'], ['disabled', 'Whether the option is disabled', 'Boolean', 'false'], ['selected', 'Whether the option is selected', 'Boolean', 'false'], ]">
 </ApiTable>